 Dogs are full of joy, enthusiasm, and, of course, smells.
 So.
 Many.
 Smells.
 But what do those smells mean?
-Which are normal, run-of-the-mill dog dogs and which mean something is a little off?
-Here, we take a deep sniff and break down some of the most common dog smells and what they mean.
+Which are normal, run-of-the-mill dog smells and which mean something is a little off?
+Here, we take a deep sniff and break down some of the most common smelly dog odors and what they mean.

 Why do my dog's feet smell like Fritos?

 Ah, Frito Feet.
 Sniff your pup's paws and you might notice a familiar, corn chip-y odor.
 If your dog's feet smell like Fritos, you might be wondering, you know...why?
 Turns out, this distinctive dog smell is caused by bacteria.